-Students in the Dissertation 2 course will exhibit advanced levels of analysis and synthesis in research, professional presentations, and written communication through demonstrating the ability to articulate, interpret, and evaluate the theoretical constructs and research of their disciplines.
-Course requirements for Dissertation 2 include: (1) conducting an academic integrity review for the finalized literature review, (2) creating a fully developed Chapter 2 literature review according to the principal, interacting, and speculative proposition of the problem statement, and (3) recording a video description of Chapter 2 that clearly demonstrates the organization and logical flow of the content included to share on a discussion board forum with other cohort members.
-The Chapter 2 Literature Review must align with the structure provided on the SNU Dissertation Template.
+Students in the Dissertation 2 course will exhibit advanced levels of analysis and synthesis in research, professional presentations, and written communication through demonstrating the ability to articulate, interpret, and evaluate the theoretical constructs and research concerning their study.
+Students will create a fully developed Chapter 2 literature review according to the problem statement and directly aligns with the structure provided on the SNU Dissertation Template.